jonazc/template/docs/installation.rst

 but you can also use other templates blablabla

-or some more else others stuff
+or some more else others stuff, peep